cpankajr/ASER-with-attention-mechanism-using-BLSTM/README.md

 - python_speech_features
 - Numpy

 #
+atten_layer.py is not written by me.
+It is taken from someone's github project.
+(Will cite a project a soon as i find the project link)

 For understanding attention model in speech emotion recognition you can see

 [Automatic Speech Emotion Recognition Using Recurrent Neural Networks with Local Attention](https://www.youtube.com/watch?v=NItzgTQ9lvw)